featured in Forbes

-Remit make the EG Editorial Leader's top story!
+Remit makes the EG Editorial Leader's top story!

-Bob and Andrew's RICS Paper on AI makes the top story in this week's EG Editorial Leader...
+Bob and Andrew's RICS Paper on AI has made the top story in the EG Editorial Leader...

 ISO 9001 certification can be an extremely useful designator of quality, particularly when you are marketing to government or large corporate clients.
 The current 2008 version of the certification is being superseded by the 2015 version.
 If you are not compliant with the new standards by the end of September 2018, you will lose your certification.